Palestine: the challenge of supporting economic activities in wartime

 After four months of e-mail exchanges, I organized a seven-day mission to meet them and present a detailed report to SIDI’s Financing Committee with a view to obtaining a loan.

 MVE is based in Tamatave, about 400 kilometers from Tananarive, the capital of Madagascar where I live.
-Covering this distance took me a full day in a bush cab.
+Covering this distance took me a whole day in a bush cab.
 Then I continued by 4X4 for two more days on bumpy roads, meeting producers in coastal areas.

 Meeting in the highlands